 The total score for the NCIFP is the average of the 35 individual scores for each country.
 The overall score, averaged across all countries (unweighted) is 56 (out of a possible 100).
 This is up from the 2017 overall score of 49.

 Looking at the five dimensions there was some variability, but less than was seen in 2017.
 Equity is now the highest scoring dimension (62), and Accountability remains the lowest (49).
-The greatest improvement has been seen in Accountability, bu 10 points from 2017.
-The smallest change was seen in Strategy, which only increased by 2 points between 2017 and 2021.
+The greatest improvement has been seen in Accountability, up 10 points from 2017.

 The NCIFP presents an opportunity for countries to engage in discussion around important issues related to strategy, data use, quality, equity and accountability.
 By looking through the aggregate and individual scores and benchmarking performance against other countries or regional averages the data can be used to highlight successes, and, areas that may require attention.